Zooming Through the Autumn

 Stuart Hall, Immigrant & Cultural Theorist (i)

 Mike Milligan will talk about Stuart Hall, who is seen as the founder of cultural theory.
 Hall migrated from Jamaica to England in 1952 and built on the work of some very English theorists including Richard Hoggart, Raymond Williams and E.P.
 Thompson.
-Hoggart invited him to set up the Birmingham Centre for Contemporary Cultural Studies (CCCP).
+Hoggart invited him to set up the Birmingham Centre for Contemporary Cultural Studies (CCCS).
 We will look at his work at the Centre and his later theories on identity and race.

 Small Island, the novel by Andrea Levi (i)